kasteway/Road-_Sign_Classification/README.md

 ### Abstract:

 The goal of this project is to use Deep Learning tools such as Convolutional Neural Network to build a multi-class classification model to classify road signs.
-Building a reliable traffic sign recognition will help accelerate the growth of autonomous vehicles.
+Building a reliable traffic sign recognition will help accelerate the growth of in developing and operating autonomous vehicles.
 This traffic sign recognition model will identify which class the sign belongs to such as stop signs, traffic lights or speeding signs.
-Building a reliable traffic sign recognition system plays a critical role in developing and operating autonomous vehicles.